han3zeng/sparkamplify/README.md

 B. Search is like the home page that you want.

 * Workflow
-  1. click on search in nav bar
+  1. click on search in nav bar.
-  2. input search term
+  2. input search term and click on submit.
-  3. jump to search result page
+  3. jump to search result page.
-  4. click on card to show details
+  4. click on card to show details/
   5. click on arrow to go back to previous page or click on search to search page and start a new search.
-(Because of the react-router-redux the previous store state will be preserved in store. )
+(Because of the react-router-redux the previous state will be preserved in store. )

 * Tested case
  * Title: you||love,  Year: 2012, Type: Movie||Series